 Being a long time fan of hotel booking websites and particularly Booking.com, I haven’t really bothered checking anywhere else in the past.
 There is a trip to Nice (France) coming right up, and after changing hotel reservation several times I decided to look elsewhere – just in case.
 Well, what a surprise – here is what I found:

 Expedia has amazing day deals.
 This is how I managed to get a hold on a hotel I wouldn’t otherwise be able to afford.
 Instead of paying 250€ for 3 nights in central Nice, I’m only going to pay 117€ for a 3* centrally located property.
 I’m still impressed with this deal.
 By the way, it was gone before I knew it.
-So next time I’ll be surely looking on this website!
+So next time, I’ll be surely looking on this website especially if I availed packages like those Morocco tours from Casablanca.

 Hotels has loyalty program, granting every 10th hotel booking free of charge.
 The rates a similar to Booking.com, so I never really bother to book with them.
 This may change in the future if they will offer some good deals.